 Keeping Ground Water Plentiful and Pure – Approximately 50% of the water used in the Passaic River Basin comes from underground, much of it from aquifers.
 Ground water feeds the streams and lakes and is tapped by the public community and private wells that serve many communities.
 This unseen but vital portion of the water supply is vulnerable to pollution and overuse.
 Passaic River Coalition established the Ground Water Protection Committee to develop plans and programs that prevent groundwater contamination, including a proposed well head protection ordinance for adoption by watershed towns.

 Rescuing the Lower Passaic – The waterway and banks of the Lower Passaic, the historic 23 miles of river from Paterson’s Great Falls to Newark Bay, are in a sorry state, in critical need of restoration and improvement.
 The urban communities along its banks would benefit economically and gain a new sense of pride.
+Read PRC’s A River for the People: A Public Access Plan for the Lower Passaic River (2015) for more information about the organization’s approach to revitalizing one stretch of the river’s east bank between the Town of Harrison and the City of Garfield.

 Base Flow: Keeping the Streams Going – Though surface runoff from rain or snow will occasionally swell a stream temporarily, its ordinary or base flow is fed entirely from underground sources: aquifers (i.e., ground water).
 The base flow of many Passaic watershed streams is becoming stressed; there is too little contribution from ground water, too much withdrawal by water users and not enough rain and snow.
 Careful planning and control will be needed to keep streams and rivers, such as the Upper Passaic, the lower Rockaway, the Pequannock and the Pompton, in balance.